danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 # * no yield def binding statement if an explicit yield def was not present.
 #
 # * the key `name` bound to the function name, if a name was defined.
 (This
-#   is not representable in lower-layer surface syntax.)
+#   is not representable in the block syntax.)
 def fnCommon = {/
     @fn